TaxingAuthority/Fact-Check_Perplexity/Dev Plan - Fact Checking Function Tool.md

 ## 1. Project Overview

-*   **Description:** This project involves creating a TypingMind plugin that enables an LLM to fact-check a user-provided list of claims.
-The plugin will act as a function tool, which the LLM will call sequentially for each claim.
-The function tool will utilize the Perplexity API to search the internet for information related to each claim and return the results, including citations, to the LLM.
+*   **Description:** This project aims to develop a TypingMind plugin that enables users to fact-check a list of claims.
+The plugin will function as a tool, callable by the LLM, that leverages the Perplexity API to verify the truthfulness of each claim.
+It will handle multiple claims simultaneously and return the results to the LLM for final report generation.
 *   **Main Goal:** To develop a tool that automates the process of fact-checking claims by leveraging the search capabilities of the Perplexity API and the analytical abilities of an LLM.
 *   **Expected End Result:** A functional TypingMind plugin that can receive claims from an LLM, query the Perplexity API, process the results, and signal the LLM to generate a comprehensive report on the validity of each claim with supporting citations.
 *   **Intended User:** Hobbyist users of TypingMind interested in enhancing their ability to verify information using LLMs.